15 Small Studio Apartment Decorating Ideas That Feel Bigger

 Scandinavian black-and-whiteMaximum function, bold contrastArchitecture + colorAdvanced

-Strip away all the different styles.
-The smiley-face pillows.
-The Scandinavian black cabinetry.
-The boho leather sofa.
+Strip away the different styles.
+The burger-shaped pillows.
+The matte black cabinetry.
+The cognac leather sofa.
 Every single one of these spaces shares one trait: the person living there made a decision and fully committed to it.

-These ten rooms all feel complete because someone picked a direction and actually went that direction.
-Full speed.
-No looking back.
+These ten rooms all feel complete because someone picked a direction and went that direction.
+No second-guessing.
+No halfway measures.

 The Practical Takeaways Worth Remembering